tapeinosyne/hyphenation/README.md

 ## License

-`hyphenation` © 2016 ndr-qef, dual-licensed under the terms of either:
+`hyphenation` © 2016 tapeinosyne, dual-licensed under the terms of either:
   - The Apache License, Version 2.0
   - The MIT license